 The beautiful opal is formed from rain.
 There is some conjecture on how exactly this precious gemstone forms, but many believe it is formed when water from rain seeps down into crevasses in the rock.
 Once the water evaporates, the silica that is left behind dries out and hardens into precious opal.

 Opal has been found on Mars!
-It is one of only a handful of gemstones that have ever been discovered outside of our planet (the other being Peridot from outer space).
+It is one of only a handful of gemstones that have ever been discovered outside of our planet (the other gemstone being Peridot that’s found from outer space).

 Australia produces around 95% of the worlds opals.
 The majority of this Opal is white Opal from the fields of Coober Pedy in South Australia.

 Australian native Aborigines tell us that opal is our creator’s footprint, that touched the Earth at the base of a rainbow to bring harmony.